dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ### PackageReference

 The `PackageReference` item defines a reference to a NuGet package.
-For example, you may want to reference a single package instead of a [metapackage](../packages.md#metapackages).

 The `Include` attribute specifies the package ID.
 The `Version` attribute specifies the version or version range.
 For information about how to specify a minimum version, maximum version, range, or exact match, see [Version ranges](/nuget/concepts/package-versioning#version-ranges).
 You can also add the following metadata to a project reference: `IncludeAssets`, `ExcludeAssets`, and `PrivateAssets`.